Director of Parent Advocacy

 Outstanding candidates will possess at least one of the following:

-• Prior startup or early-stage venture experience successfully managing ambiguity and accelerated change
+• Prior startup or early-stage organizational experience where you constructed frameworks from scratch and maintained composure amid rapid change

 Meet a successful candidate